JanHerca/urantiapedia/output/wikijs/en/article/Luz_y_Vida/La_alquimia_de_la_creacion.md

 A rather long preamble; Excuse me if it has been heavy for you, but I found it necessary to continue with my exposition.

 Someone once wondered if alchemy was some extraterrestrial superscience.
 For me the answer is a resounding yes.
 Reading the Book I have found without looking for it, that is, I have stumbled upon many clues about this science, especially in the descriptions of the different phases of energy-matter, and in the description of the formation of nebulae.
 Something that I call the alchemy of creation and that fascinates me.
-The texts that I am going to use are in paper 42, especially in [UB 42:2.8](/en/The_Urantia_Book/42#p2_8) and [UB 42:3.3-12](/en/The_Urantia_Book/42#p3_3) , in paper 57 up to and including page 655 and in the Prologue, [UB 0:6.4-7](/en/The_Urantia_Book/0#p6_4).
+The texts that I am going to use are in paper 42, especially in <a id="a53_486"></a>[UB 42:2.8](/en/The_Urantia_Book/42#p2_8) and <a id="a53_532"></a>[UB 42:3.3-12](/en/The_Urantia_Book/42#p3_3) , in paper 57 up to and including page 655 and in the Prologue, <a id="a53_641"></a>[UB 0:6.4-7](/en/The_Urantia_Book/0#p6_4).

 Precisely in this last text, he classifies physical energy into three large groups: